 Who is the X27 for?
 Well, it’s for someone who only splits firewood on occasion and doesn’t want to spend a whole lot.
 You can often catch this on sale for less than $50 which is nearly half the price of the Hults Bruk.

 All the axes on this page are great buys for the money.
 Whether you can’t or simply don’t want to spend much, Fiskar’s is a great option.
 Though, if you can’t find it on sale for less than $50, I strongly urge you to pull together an extra $20 to get the Husqvarna splitting axe.
 Even if you do find it on sale but you can afford it, get the Husqvarna or Hults Bruk – you won’t be disappointed.
 The Husqvarna, Hults Bruk, Helko Werk, and Gransfors Bruk axes will last forever, so long as you treat them right.
 Not only that, they’re great to pass down to future generations.

-The bottom line is this; It’s hard to beat Husqvarna’s large splitting axe in terms of the quality you get for the money you spend.
+The bottom line is this; It’s hard to beat Husqvarna’s large splitting axe (link goes to Amazon) in terms of the quality you get for the money you spend.
 The handle might be of a lesser quality than that of the Hults Bruk, but it also costs less.
 They’re both handsome axes, to be honest.
 When determining the best option for the money, it doesn’t mean the cheapest option is the winner.
 The winner offers the highest quality for the lowest price.
 In my opinion, Husqvarna and Hults Bruk are the winners.